Tricentis-qTest/launch-samples/Cucumber-JUnit/README.md

 ### Prerequisites
 On your Host:
-1. Copy the _cucumber-sample_ folder to your desired location, e.g.:
-    - _/usr/local/var/cucumber-sample_ (Linux or Mac)
-    - _C:\junit-sample_ (Windows)
-2. Install [Java 8+](https://jdk.java.net/archive/), e.g. use v13.0.2.
+1. Install [Java 8+](https://jdk.java.net/archive/), e.g. use v13.0.2.
-3. Install [Maven](https://maven.apache.org/install.html), e.g. use v3.9.6.
+2. Install [Maven](https://maven.apache.org/install.html), e.g. use v3.9.6.
 Make sure to remember the installation path,
    you will need it in the Agent setup.

 ### Agent Setup